KDOT inspecting 282 bridges after I-70 bridge collapse - NewsBreak

 KDOT inspecting 282 bridges after I-70 bridge collapse

-TOPEKA, ( KSNT )— Kansas transportation officials are taking a closer look at hundreds of bridges across the state.
+TOPEKA, Kan. ( KSNT ) — Kansas transportation officials are taking a closer look at hundreds of bridges across the state.

 This comes just weeks after a state bridge inspector stepped down , following the collapse of a more than 60-foot stretch of concrete barrier from the Polk Quincy Viaduct in Topeka.
 The inspector failed to report warning signs.
 Kansas Department of Transportation (KDOT) officials told Kansas Capitol Bureau that 282 bridges with similar rail details to Polk-Quincy are being inspected.